Welcome

 Our Clubs Lineage

-Sifu Ian John McDonough was taught under Master Tong Liu.
+Sifu Ian John McDonough was taught by Master Tong Liu.

 Master Tong Liu was taught under Joseph Cheng, Ip Chun and Ip Ching.